 Wire transfers are faster than other bank transactions and can be completed in several minutes depending on the transaction being processed, although international wire transfers might require more time and extra steps.
-One of those steps involves getting the proper SWIFT code, also known as a bank identification code.
+One of those steps involves getting the proper SWIFT code, also known as a BIC.

 Here are E-Trade’s wiring numbers:

 |E-Trade’s Wiring Numbers|

 |Morgan Stanley Private Bank (formerly E-Trade Bank) routing number||256072691|

 |E-Trade SWIFT code||WFBIUS6S|

 Note that E-Trade uses Wells Fargo as an intermediary for international wire transfers, so E-Trade’s SWIFT code is the same as Wells Fargo’s.

 Routing numbers have been around for over a century.
 Knowing your routing number is important for matters pertaining to money transfers.
 This can be especially crucial when navigating vast sums of money between parties, or when you need to wire money in a pinch.